backend/Backend-PHP/Readme.markdown

     git submodule init
     git submodule update

+Or, to add it to an existing project

+    git remote add backend git@github.com:backend/Backend-PHP.git
+    git merge remotes/backend/master

 You'll also nead the Twig templating engine and Pear Logger (or equivalents).

     pear config-set auto_discover 1